UK startup veteran and investor Wendy Tan White joins Alphabet X as Vice President

 As well as founding and exiting Moonfruit with her husband Joe, Tan White has recently been a very active investor in the U.K., both in a personal capacity and as former Partner at BGF Ventures, the early-stage U.K. venture capital fund where she remains an advisor.

 She led the Open Cosmos Series A for BGF, amongst others.
-Tan White’s over 30 personal investments include Public.io, Whitehat, Cleo, CloudNC, OpenCosmos, Automata, Massless, Q-bot, Streetbees, and Xihelm.
+Tan White’s over 30 personal investments, along with her husband Joe, include Public.io, Whitehat, Cleo, CloudNC, OpenCosmos, Automata, Massless, Q-bot, Streetbees, and Xihelm.

 Prior to BGF, she was a General Partner at Entrepreneur First, the London-headquartered deep tech company builder, which is backed by Greylock, and remains a popular figure amongst EF alumni.

-(I’m told husband Joe Tan White will remain in his current post as COO of Entrepreneur First, and, along with Wendy, will be based in the U.S., where he already spends much of his time.)
+(I’m told Joe White will remain in his current post as General Partner at Entrepreneur First, and, along with Wendy, will be based in the U.S., where he already spends much of his time.)

 Wendy Tan White is also a Board Trustee of the Alan Turing Institute (the U.K.’s National AI Institute), a Member of the UK Digital Economy Council, on the Board of TechNation and Imperial College, DoC.
 She was awarded an MBE for services to business and technology in 2016 and Women in IT, Business Role Model of the Year 2017.